neskodi/threejs-boilerplate/README.md

 Navigate to your index.html in the browser, and you should see a scene with a rotating cube.

-That's all you need, you can start working from here, while the rest of this document describes advanced configurations and options.
+That's all you need, you can start working with scripts.js from here, while the rest of this document describes advanced configurations and options.

 ## Use a local server